-For an athlete with a Vision Impairment, on the long whistle from the Referee the athlete shall be permitted to orientate themselves prior to the Starters command "take your marks".
+For an Athlete with a Vision Impairment, on the long whistle from the Referee, the Athlete shall be permitted to orientate themselves prior to the Starter’s command of "take your marks."

-The athlete, who has balance problems (i.e. standing stationary), may have assistance to balance themselves on the starting platform (i.e. hold at the hips, hand, arm etc.), by one (1) Support Staff.
-Support Staff may aid the athlete to remain stationary at the start; however the Support Staff shall not allow the athlete unfair advantage by being held beyond the 90 degrees vertical position on the starting platform.
-Giving momentum to the athlete at the start is not permitted.
+Athletes with balance problems (i.e., who have difficulty standing stationary) may have assistance to balance themselves on the starting platform (i.e., hold at the hips, hand, arm etc.) by one (1) Support Staff.
+Support Staff may aid the Athlete to remain stationary at the start; however, the Support Staff shall not allow the Athlete an unfair advantage by being held beyond the 90 degrees vertical position on the starting platform.
+Giving momentum to the Athlete at the start is not permitted.

-An athlete with only one (1) fully functional leg does not need to have a foot at the front of the starting platform as long as he has one (1) hand or other part of the arm at the front of the starting platform.
+An Athlete with only one (1) fully functional leg does not need to have a foot at the front of the starting platform, so long as they have one (1) hand or other part of the arm at the front of the starting platform.

-An athlete may be permitted to start beside the starting platform.
+An Athlete may be permitted to start beside the starting platform.

-An athlete may be permitted to take up a sitting position on the starting platform.
+An Athlete may be permitted to take up a sitting position on the starting platform.

-An athlete may be permitted to start in the water but is required to have one (1) hand in contact with the starting place until the starting signal is given.
+An Athlete may be permitted to start in the water but is required to have one hand in contact with the starting place until the starting signal is given.
 Standing in or on the gutter or on the bottom is prohibited.

-Sport Class S/SB/SM1-3 athletes are permitted to have their foot/feet or the end of their limb/limbs held to the wall, until the starting signal is given.
-Giving momentum to the athlete at the start is not permitted.
+Athletes in Sport Classes S/SB/SM1-3 are permitted to have their foot/feet or the end of their limb/limbs held to the wall, until the starting signal is given.
+Giving momentum to the Athlete at the start is not permitted.

-Where an athlete is unable to grip the starting place in a water start, the athlete may be assisted by a Support Staff and/or starting device.
-The device shall be cleared and deemed safe by World Para Swimming prior to the commencement of the Competition.
-Giving momentum to the athlete at the start is not permitted.
-The athlete shall have some part of the body in contact with the wall until the starting signal is given.
+Where an Athlete is unable to grip the starting place in a water start, the Athlete may be assisted by a Support Staff and/or starting device.
+The device shall be cleared and deemed safe by the World Para Swimming-appointed Officials prior to the commencement of the Competition.
+Giving momentum to the Athlete at the start is not permitted.
+The Athlete shall have some part of the body in contact with the wall until the starting signal is given.

-To prevent abrasion, one (1) layer of towel, or the like, may be placed on the starting platform.
+To prevent abrasion, one layer of towel, or the like, may be placed on the starting platform.